- Forage Fish

 As we turn to aquaculture to satisfy some of our global protein demands, it is important to remember the efficiency of protein transfer.
 Aquaculture is easily the most efficient farm-grown protein, providing a lower feed to meat ratio compared to beef, pork, and chicken.
 For instance, 1.5 pounds of feed are required to produce 1 pound of farm-raised salmon.
 Since forage fish are a requisite part of that feed to provide salmon with the nutrition and omega oil they need to grow, we will use more forage fish to feed farm-raised fish than we get in return.

 Aquaculture requires 1.5 lbs of forage fish protein for each pound of salmon meat produced.
-While this ratio is far better than other forms of farmed protein (beef, pork, and chicken), it is still not a terrible efficient solution.
+While this ratio is far better than other forms of farmed protein (beef, pork, and chicken), it is still not an efficient solution.

 Efforts have been made to begin protecting forage fish populations through fishery regulations, but more thought and effort must be made toward ensuring the health of forage fish numbers.
 As a keystone species, forage fish are a bellwether for the overall heath and wellness of the ocean.
 Therefore, for the future of the ecosystem, and ourselves, we must improve our conservation efforts and come to terms with the fact that wholesale removal of these fish from the ocean results in a net loss.